HandyS11/RustPlusApi/README.md

 - `GetTime` Get the current in game time
 - `SendTeamMessage` Send messages to Team Chat
 - `SetEntityValue` Set the value of a Smart Device

+Some of the features that the **RustPlusApi.Fcm** provides:

+- `OnServerPairing` Event fired when the server is paired
+- `OnEntityParing` Event fired when an entity is paired
+- `OnAlarmTriggered` Event fired when an alarm is triggered

 Feel free to **explore** the `./RustPlusApi/Examples/` folder to see how to **use** the API.